robertcedwards/Foundation-1/README.md

+# Total rebuild of Foundation for Wordpress 4.0 for Team One wensite redesign with SASS/SCSS addition + custom JS and styles

-# Foundation, for WordPress 4.0
+~~# Foundation, for WordPress 4.0

 Foundation, for WordPress, is a blank starter theme built on [ZURB's Foundation Framework](http://foundation.zurb.com/) v4.